openharmony/docs/en/application-dev/reference/apis/js-apis-geoLocationManager.md

 Sets information of the mock reverse geocoding function, including the mapping between a location and geographic name.
 If the location is contained in the configurations during reverse geocoding query, the corresponding geographic name will be returned.

+This API can be invoked only after [geoLocationManager.enableReverseGeocodingMock](#geolocationmanagerenablereversegeocodingmock) is called.

 **System capability**: SystemCapability.Location.Location.Core

 **System API**: This is a system API and cannot be called by third-party applications.